 I typically water mine about once a week, assuming it needs it.
 The best trick is to stick your finger in the soil – if the top few inches are dry go ahead and water it.
 If it’s still a little wet, leave it alone for a few days before check it again!

-Ideally Monsteras do best in pots with drainage holes (like most plants) but I currently have one in a pot without drainage holes and it’s thriving!
+Ideally Monsteras do best in pots with drainage holes (like most plants) but I currently have both of mine in pots without drainage holes and it’s thriving!
 Each plant is different, though, so start with a pot with drainage holes if you have one.

 Fertilize your monstera once a month during spring and summer but stop in the fall and winter.

 Monstera do best with filtered, indirect light.
-We have ours near a east facing window that gets light through a curtain.
+We have one of ours near a east facing window that gets light through a curtain.
 We’ve had it for months now and it’s doing amazing!

 Monsteras are natural climbers so you can add a small trellis or pole or stick near your plant for it to climb.